 For aspiring travel writers, there is a lot of useful information in here.
-Burn out seems to be a common recurrence amongst even the most experienced guidebook writers, and there is a big gap between the romantic dreams of being a travel journalist and the guidebook reality of gathering endless accommodation and restaurant information on the road.
+Burnout seems to be a common recurrence amongst even the most experienced guidebook writers, and there is a big gap between the romantic dreams of being a travel journalist and the guidebook reality of gathering endless accommodation and restaurant information on the road.
 Certainly there is still plenty of room to be creative in your writing and enjoy your travels on the Lonely Planet ticket, but it appears it requires meticulous planning and discipline to achieve such a happy balance.
-(See Want To Be A Travel Writer?: Read This First for more info – and also Lonely Planet writer Simon Sellars’ thoughts too).
+(See this in-depth interview with a Lonely Planet writer for a blow by blow account of what’s involved).
 There’s several pages dedicated specifically to what Lonely Planet looks for in new writers, but more importantly, the whole book is a primer in the vagaries of travel publishing and how radically things have changed in the 30 years at the different destinations to which the Wheelers have returned.